alexa/ask-sdk-controls/doc/userGuide.md

 The handling controls are not required to produce a question or other _initiative_ act.
 However, if any of the handling controls has a useful followup it should add it directly during _handle()_ to ensure the dialog stays on topic.
-If, however, there are no further questions or follow ups on the active topic the handling controls should not produce an initiative act.
+If, however, there are no further questions or follow-ups on the active topic the handling controls should not produce an initiative act.
 A common pattern is add

 ```js